 Finally, one of the things many people hate most about Substack is having subscribe buttons all over the place.
 The writer can stop them, but Substack really pushes them, and insists it increases your subscribers.
 WordPress doesn’t do this – at least, not in the free newsletter.

 This is a major point of difference between the systems.

 Substack is very basic – at first I’d get frustrated at what I couldn’t do.
-On the other hand, that makes it very, very use to pick up and use.
+On the other hand, that makes it very, very easy to pick up and use.
 On the other hand, if I’d never used WordPress before, I’d have found it pretty hard.
 That’s partly because the extra options inevitably meaning there’s a lot on the screen.
 But mostly it’s because of the block editor system WordPress introduced a few years ago.

 Some people hate the block editor, with the heat of a thousand suns.
 And I get why.
 I really struggled with it here at Absolutely Maybe when WordPress rolled it out.
 Now, though, I appreciate lots of things about it, even though I still have a few grumbles.
 But there was a learning curve, and I didn’t find a quick and easy guide to using it (though I’m sure there is one).
 I muddled through, finding tips to solve individual issues I was having.